Ceasar/Encyclopedia/src/adler_1966.rst

     Analytical reading is a thorough reading; the best you can do given an unlimited time.

-    Rules to analytic reading:

-    -   Classify the book according to kind and subject matter
-    -   State what the whole book is about with the utmost brevity
-    -   Enumerate its major parts in their order and relation, and outline these parts as you have outlined the whole
-    -   Define the problem or problems the author is trying to solve

     Though these may sound easy, they involve a lot of work.

     When you're done this, you may understand the book but not the broader